plex1/memoryMapProcessing/README.md

 ## Description

-The CsrProcessing scala code extracts the info from BusSlaveFactory and transforms it to a data interchage format.
+The CsrProcessing scala code extracts the info from BusSlaveFactory and transforms it to a data interchange format.
 Supported are: [Cheby](https://gitlab.cern.ch/cohtdrivers/cheby) , JSON and YAML.

 To make the most of this tool, the *documentation* field of the BusSlaveFactory should be formatted with a specific structure.
 CsrProcessing will parse the documentation if it complies with this format.